outsinre/outsinre.github.com/_posts/2017-10-10-lets-encrypt.md

 To the contrary, use the `--standalone` authenticator to obtain a certificate when there is *no* web server running on the host.
 It starts a *temporary standalone web server* to talk to Let’s Encrypt.
 Therefore, it does not verify web server.

 Recall that `--webroot` challenge domain onwership by *http-01*, GETting an unique URL.
 Then how does `--standalone` challenge the domain onwership?
 By *http-01* too!
-You must make sure [port 80 (default)](https://tools.ietf.org/html/draft-ietf-acme-acme-03#section-7.2).
+You must make sure [port 80](https://tools.ietf.org/html/draft-ietf-acme-acme-03#section-7.2) is available.
 You may have to turn down existing web servers to release port 80.

 Though ACME protocol supports challenge with [tls-01](https://tools.ietf.org/html/draft-ietf-acme-acme-03#section-7.3) by verifying the *temporarily* self-generated certificate, but Certbot only implements HTTP 80.
 If you have chosen to use *tls-o1*, then you must make sure the domain name is *directly* resolved to the host IP where you apply for certificates *certbot* client.
 If the domain name is resolved to the host IP, it means you manage the domain.
 You cannot cover your domain with CDN, otherwise the ACME server would got the CDN's certificate instead of the temporary one by Certbot.